sir4ur0n/blog/posts/polysemy-first-example.markdown

 * the return type `Sem r Integer` which you can read as "A Polysemy monad with the list of effects `r` and which returns an `Integer`".
 And the only thing we know (and we need to know) is that `r` has the `Log` effect.
 It may very well have a thousand other effects, or none, we don't care in this business code.
 We declare the **needed** effects, not the **exhaustive list** of effects
 * the use of `logInfo` (remember?
 It was generated thanks to `makeSem ''Log` in the effect declaration) to actually log stuff

-This piece of code is much better!
+This piece of code is much better.
 Now our business code better expresses its effects in the type signature (it logs, and cannot do anything else!), no longer has hardcoded the implementation (`putStrLn`), and we haven't added any complexity to our code.

 Now you might wonder "This is great, but at some point, somebody's gotta do the actual logging with `putStrLn`!".